anoma/nspec/docs/arch/system/state/resource_machine/primitive_interfaces/set.md

 9. `Contains(Set, T) -> Bool` - checks if an element is in the set.

 ## Used in
-1. Action (commitments, nullifiers)
-2. Transaction (roots, actions)
+1. Transaction (roots, actions)
-3. Nullifier set
+2. Nullifier set